python/cpython/Doc/library/sqlite3.rst

 * :ref:`sqlite3-tutorial` teaches how to use the sqlite3 module.
 * :ref:`sqlite3-reference` describes the classes and functions this module defines.
-* :ref:`sqlite3-howtos` explains how to handle specific tasks.
+* :ref:`sqlite3-howtos` details how to handle specific tasks.
 * :ref:`sqlite3-explanation` provides in-depth understanding of transaction control.